This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your newborn is limp (too weak to move).

-- Your newborn moves his legs in a cycling motion.
+- Your newborn moves his or her legs in a cycling motion.

-- Your newborn has trouble feeding, or he will not feed at all.
+- Your newborn has trouble feeding, or he or she will not feed at all.

-- Your newborn is cranky, hard to calm, arches his back, or has a high-pitched cry.
+- Your newborn is cranky, hard to calm, arches his or her back, or has a high-pitched cry.

-- Your newborn has a seizure, or you cannot wake him.
+- Your newborn has a seizure, or you cannot wake him or her.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.